OpenQuadruped/spot_mini_mini/README.md

   <img src="spot_real/media/full_control.gif" width="335" />
 </p>

-You'll notice that there are gifs of the original `SpotMicro` as well a new version designed for added real world fidelity.
+You'll notice that there are gifs of the original `SpotMicro` as well a new version designed for added real-world fidelity.
 The default branch simulates the new version, but you can work with `SpotMicro` in the [spotmicroai](https://github.com/moribots/spot_mini_mini/tree/spotmicroai) branch of this repo.
 The new version also has a more reliable URDF, with more accurate inertial calculations.

 If you don't need a Gym environment, that's okay too! `env_tester.py` works without RL or Gym, it is designed to accept any gait implementation, and provides a GUI for testing it out!
 In my case, I've implemented a 12-point Bezier gait.